0sama-Mirza/Simple-Templates/README.md

 # Stack-Queue-Linked_List-BST-Templates
-Templates Of Stack, Queues And Linked List Which We Were Forced To Make.
+Templates Of Stack, Queues, Linked List And AVL-BST Which We Were Forced To Make.